WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Introduction

 \end{itemize}

-The remainder of this paper is organized as follows: Section \ref{related} reviews related work, focusing on drive-by vibration signal analysis and related deep learning advances.
-Section \ref{preli} outlines the preliminaries used in developing the proposed methodology.
-Section \ref{method} provides a detailed description of the proposed model architecture.
-Section \ref{case} demonstrates the model's performance through a case study on railway track stiffness estimation and discusses the results.
-Finally, Section \ref{con} concludes the paper by summarizing key findings and suggesting potential future research directions.
+The remainder of this paper is organized as follows.
+Section \ref{related} reviews related work on on-board vibration signal analysis and recent deep learning advances.
+Section \ref{preli} presents the preliminaries.
+Section \ref{Method} describes the proposed model architecture.
+Section \ref{case} evaluates the model using two case studies, including one based on real-world railway measurements.
+Sections \ref{Disc} and \ref{Conc} discuss the results, summarize key findings, and outline future research directions.